gmvoit/just-the-docs/descriptions/Essentials.md

 # Essentials
 {: .no_toc}

 This page outlines the essential elements of the **ExpCGM** framework, starting with force balance and atmospheric specific energy.
 It then provides a simple example illustrating how to produce an **ExpCGM** model atmosphere.
-Two sections following the example describe how **ExpCGM** accounts for turbulent support and thermalization of atmospheric energy.
-The page concludes with a section outlining how **ExpCGM** can be used to model atmospheric evolution.
+Descriptions of how **ExpCGM** accounts for turbulent support and thermalization of atmospheric energy follow the example.
+A concluding section then outlines how **ExpCGM** models evolution of a galaxy's atmosphere.

 <details closed markdown="block">
   <summary>